LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 meta-argument, which would add an overhead to the timing results.
 But this advice conflicts with collecting code coverage data, which requires compilation in debug mode.
 The solution is to use separate test objects for benchmarking and for code coverage.
-Note that the CPU execution time (in seconds) for each individual test is reported by default when running the tests.
+Note that the CPU and wall execution times (in seconds) for each individual test are reported by default when running the tests.

 The `(=~=)/2` predicate is typically used by adding the following directive